 How is salivary gland cancer diagnosed?

-Salivary gland cancer is most often diagnosed when a patient goes to a doctor because of symptoms he or she is having.
+Salivary gland cancer is most often diagnosed when a person goes to a doctor because of symptoms he or she is having.

-A physical exam provides information about your general health, possible signs of salivary gland cancer, and other health problems.
-During your physical exam, your doctor will carefully examine your mouth and the areas on the sides of your face and around your jaw, and will look for enlarged lymph nodes in your neck area since these could be signs of cancer spread.
+During the physical exam, your doctor will carefully examine your mouth and the areas on the sides of your face and around your ears and jaw, and will feel for enlarged lymph nodes (lumps under the skin) in your neck area, since these could be signs of cancer spread.

-The doctor will also examine you for numbness or muscle weakness in part of your face (which can happen when cancer spreads into nerves) and any other related problem that you may be having.
+The doctor will also check for numbness or weakness in part of your face (which can happen when cancer spreads into nerves) and any other related problem that you may be having.

 If the results of this exam are abnormal, your doctor may order imaging tests or refer you to an ear, nose, and throat (ENT) doctor, also known as an otolaryngologist, who will do a more thorough exam of the head and neck area.

-Imaging tests use x-rays, magnetic fields, sound waves, or radioactive particles to create pictures of the inside of your body.
-Imaging tests may be done for a number of reasons, including to help find a suspicious area that might be cancerous, to learn how far cancer may have spread, and to help find out if treatment has been effective.
+Imaging tests use x-rays, magnetic fields, or radioactive particles to create pictures of the inside of your body.
+Imaging tests may be done for a number of reasons, including to help find a suspicious area that might be cancer, to learn how far cancer may have spread, and to help find out if treatment has been effective.

-If you have a mass near the jaw, your doctor may order x-rays of the jaws and teeth to look for a tumor.
+If you have a lump or swelling near your jaw, your doctor may order x-rays of the jaws and teeth to look for a tumor.

 Computed tomography (CT or CAT) scan

 A CT scanner has been described as a large donut, with a narrow table that slides in and out of the middle opening.
-You need to lie still on a table while the scan is being done.
-During the test, the table moves in and out of the scanner, a ring-shaped machine that completely surrounds the table.
-You might feel a bit confined by the ring you have to lie in while the pictures are being taken.
+You need to lie still on the table while the scan is being done.
+CT scans take longer than regular x-rays, and you might feel a bit confined by the ring you have to lie in while the pictures are being taken.

-MRI scans provide detailed images of soft tissues, so they can be helpful in determining the exact location and extent of a tumor.
+MRI scans can help determine the exact location and extent of a tumor.
 Sometimes they can help a doctor tell a benign tumor from a malignant one.
 They can also help tell if any lymph nodes are enlarged or if other organs have suspicious spots, which might be due to the spread of cancer.

-MRI scans take longer than CT scans.
-They take longer -- often up to an hour – and are a little more uncomfortable.
-You may have to lie on a table that slides into a narrow tube, which is confining and can upset people with a fear of enclosed spaces.
-Special open MRI machines can help with this if needed.
+MRI scans take longer than CT scans – often up to an hour – and are a little more uncomfortable.
+You may have to lie on a table that slides into a narrow tube, which is confining and can upset people who have a fear of enclosed spaces.
+Newer, more open MRI machines can sometimes be used instead if needed.
 The MRI machine makes buzzing and clicking noises that you may find disturbing.
-Some places will provide earplugs or headphones to help block this out.
+Some places will provide earplugs or headphones to help block this noise out.

 Positron emission tomography (PET) scan

 A PET scan looks for areas of high cellular activity (which might be a sign of cancer), rather than just showing if areas look abnormal based on their size or shape.
-This test can help show whether an abnormal lump or a mass seen on another imaging test may be cancer.
+This test can help show whether an abnormal lump or tumor seen on another imaging test may be cancer.
 If you have been diagnosed with cancer, your doctor may use this test to see if the cancer has spread to lymph nodes or other parts of the body.
-A PET scan can also be useful if your doctor thinks the cancer may have spread but doesn’t know where.
+A PET scan can also be useful if your doctor thinks the cancer might have spread but doesn’t know where.

-Some machines are able to perform both a PET and CT scan at the same time (PET/CT scan).
-This allows the doctor to compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT.
+Some machines are able to do both a PET and CT scan at the same time (PET/CT scan).
+This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed picture of that area on the CT scan.

-Symptoms and the results of exams or imaging tests may strongly suggest that salivary gland cancer is present, but the actual diagnosis is made by removing cells from an abnormal area and looking at them under a microscope.
+Symptoms and the results of exams or imaging tests may strongly suggest you have salivary gland cancer, but the actual diagnosis is made by removing cells from an abnormal area and looking at them under a microscope.
 This is known as a biopsy.
-Different types of biopsies may be done, depending on the situation.
+Different types of biopsies might be done, depending on the situation.

 Fine needle aspiration (FNA) biopsy

-Doctors may use FNA if they are not sure whether a mass is a salivary gland cancer.
-If the FNA shows the mass is due to an infection, a benign (non-cancerous) salivary tumor, or a salivary gland cancer.
+Doctors may use FNA if they are not sure whether a lump is a salivary gland cancer.
+The FNA might show the lump is due to an infection, a benign (non-cancerous) salivary tumor, or a salivary gland cancer.
 In some cases this type of biopsy can help a person avoid unnecessary surgery.

-An FNA biopsy is only helpful if enough representative cells are removed to be able to tell for certain what a mass is made of.
-But sometimes not enough cells are removed, or the biopsy is read as negative even when cancer is present.
-This most often occurs when the area biopsied is inflamed and full of immune system cells or when too few cells are removed to make a diagnosis.
+An FNA biopsy is only helpful if enough cells are taken out to be able to tell for certain what a tumor is made of.
+But sometimes not enough cells are removed, or the biopsy is read as negative (normal) even when the tumor is cancer.
+If the doctor is not sure about the FNA results, a more extensive type of biopsy might be needed.

-This type of biopsy may sometimes be done if the FNA does not get enough material to examine.
+This type of biopsy may sometimes be done if the FNA biopsy does not get a large enough sample to examine.
 In this procedure, the surgeon numbs the area over the tumor, makes a small incision (cut) with a scalpel and takes out a tiny part of the tumor.
 The specimen is sent to the lab to be looked at by the pathologist.
 These types of biopsies are not done often for salivary gland tumors.

-As mentioned above, FNA biopsy of salivary gland cancers may not always provide an answer.
-If this is the case but the physical exam and imaging tests suggest that cancer may be present, the doctor may advise surgery to completely remove the mass.
-This can both provide enough of a sample for a diagnosis and treat the tumor at the same time.
-See the “Surgery for salivary gland cancer” section for more information.
+As mentioned above, FNA biopsy of a suspected salivary gland cancer may not always provide a clear answer.
+If this is the case but the physical exam and imaging tests suggest that cancer may be present, the doctor may advise surgery to remove the tumor completely.
+This can both provide enough of a sample for a diagnosis and treat the tumor at the same time (see the “Surgery for salivary gland cancer” section for more information).

-In some cases if the exams and tests suggest cancer is likely, the doctor may skip the FNA biopsy altogether and go directly to surgically removing the tumor.
+In some cases if the exams and tests suggest cancer is likely, the doctor may skip the FNA biopsy altogether and go directly to surgery to remove the tumor.
 The specimen is then sent to the lab to confirm the diagnosis.